top of page

 A key element of the reform package is the abolition of marriage value, a factor that significantly increases the cost of lease extensions for leases below 80 years.
 Additionally, the reforms aim to address the issue of escalating or doubling ground rents by introducing a cap in the calculation the premium payable to the freeholder, although the the precise details of the cap need to be ironed out.

 Also note that in all cases we expect the freeholders legal costs to be capped or not recoverable, which is a benefit that will apply to all, regardless of lease length.
-The government has already brought in changes to right to manage costs along similar lines, which you can read about here.

 2. Could the reforms make a lease extension more expensive?